Osteoarthritis- Self Blood Treatment

-Performing some exercises listed hereunder on regular basis strengthens the knees.
-The guidance of expert physiotherapist is needed in the gym.the regular exercises prescribed by the physician or physiotherapist is beneficial, otherwise, more damage may occur.
+Performing some exercises listed hereunder on a regular basis can strengthen the knees.
+The guidance of an expert physiotherapist is needed in the gym.
+The regular exercises prescribed by the physician or physiotherapist is beneficial, otherwise, more damage may occur.

 The muscle stretching is the best option of exercise for knee pain or weak knees.
 The hamstring and is good for the knees.
 Lie down on the back, stretch the legs, fold one leg and press it towards the chest, till the pressure of the leg could be felt.
 Repeat with another leg alternatively 10 times for each leg.

 Both the gym cycling and open cycling strengthen the feet, legs, and knees.
 It gives strength to the bones and muscles of the knees.